Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 {% endtab %}

 {% tab title="iOS" %}
-Add the library to your project via your Cocoapods `Podfile` by adding `pod 'ACPMedia'`
+Add the library to your project via your Cocoapods `Podfile` by adding `pod 'ACPMedia'`.

 #### Objective-C